jaalto/project--shell-script-performance-and-portability/README.md

   [ksh93].
 The trouble with [ksh] is that it uses the keyword `typeset` and not
   `local`.
 In order to write a
+  cross-platform POSIX-compliant shell
-  cross-platform POSIX `sh` script to support `ksh` as `/bin/sh`, add the following code to the beginning:
+  script to support `ksh` as `/bin/sh`, add the following code to the
+  beginning:

 ``` bash
 # Check if 'local' is supported